Predicting speech intelligibility from EEG in a non-linear classification paradigm: Evaluation of the dilated convolutional model

 \subsubsection{Discussion}

-The dilated convolutional model performs best with a receptive field size of 27 samples, which corresponds to 420~ms. This is very long compared to the best performing integration window of the linear decoder, which is from 0 to 250~ms \cite{vanthornhout_speech_2018, osullivan_attentional_2015}.
-The need for this long receptive field size might be explained by the non-linear nature and bigger size of the dilated convolutional network \cite{diliberto_low-frequency_2015}.
+The dilated convolutional model performs best with a receptive field size of 27 samples, which corresponds to 420~ms. This is very long compared to the best performing integration window of the linear decoder, which is from 0 to 250~ms \cite{vanthornhout_speech_2018, osullivan_attentional_2015}, or the timelags introduced for CCA (250~ms)\cite{10.1088/1741-2552/abf771}.
+The need for this long receptive field size might be explained by the dilated convolutional network's non-linear nature and bigger size \cite{diliberto_low-frequency_2015}.
 Due to this, the model might capture later responses more effectively.